 The CARINTHIA in the Sandon Basin at Liverpool, awaiting the time to lock-out

-into the River Mersey, before embarking passengers at the Princes Landing Stage
+into the River Mersey, before embarking passengers at Princes Landing Stage.

 It was not until 1st June 1961 that the CARINTHIA sailed from Liverpool on her first voyage of the year with 260 passengers bound for Quebec and Montreal.

 Shortly after re-entering service the CARINTHIA collided with the Canadian vessel TADOUSSAC on 30th August 1961 in thick fog some 30 miles upstream from Quebec, on passage to Montreal.
 A head-on collision was very narrowly averted.
 No casualties were reported.